lmjohns3/theanets/docs/examples/mnist-classifier.rst

 algorithm; these arguments typically specify hyperparameters of the algorithm like the learning rate and so forth.

-The available training methods are described in :ref:`trainers-available`; here we've specified Nesterov's Accelerated Gradient, a type of stochastic gradient descent with momentum.
+The available training methods are described in :ref:`trainers`; here we've specified Nesterov's Accelerated Gradient, a type of stochastic gradient descent with momentum.

 Visualizing features
 --------------------